Meet Amy C. Bryant, EdS, LPC

 I believe people of all ages are always doing their best.
 When challenges arise, I get curious about discovering the underlying experience: trauma, emotions, sensory overwhelm, and more.

 I also help parents move out of punishment-based discipline practices and into a connection-centered approach to living with their children.
 When parents are able to identify and heal their own reactions to themselves and their children, they are able to operate from a place of love and empowerment.
 Then we work to identify the roots of their children's distress and what they need to do and feel better.
 And from this place of love and collaborative power, everyone experiences more joy.

 Ashley Kagan, Med MECD is the founder and co-owner of Play At Home Mom, LLC, where she writes about connecting with children and supporting their learning through play.
 She holds a double masters degree in Exceptional Student Education and Early Childhood Development, and has over 24 years of experience working with children and families.
-Ashley was a teacher for 11 years, 8 years teaching children with autism, and now teaches pre-k in a Reggio-inspired school.
+Ashley was a teacher for 16 years, 8 years teaching children with autism, and 8 years teaching pre-k in a Reggio-inspired school.
 Ashley is also a contributor to the Parenting Beyond Punishment blog and provides online parent coaching services.

 Discover how you can support yourself and your family today.